 - A temporary hold does not affect the object's time in the bucket for the purposes of the retention period.

-Say you have two objects - Object A and Object B - in a bucket with a 1-year retention period.
+Say you have two objects - Object A and Object B - in a bucket whose retention policy sets a 1-year retention period.
 When you added the objects to the bucket, you placed an event-based hold on Object A and a temporary hold on Object B. A year passes, and while you'd normally be able to delete them at this point, because both objects still have a hold on them, you can't delete either of them.

 This behavior allows you to use event-based holds in conjunction with retention policies to control retention based on the occurrence of some event, such as holding loan documents for a certain period after loan was paid.
 Temporary holds can be used for regulatory or legal purposes, such as holding trading documents for legal investigation.